Previous Posters in Parliament

 In February 2024 Warwick was proud to take two students to Posters in Parliament, to present and discuss their work with key policymakers and MPs.
 They also had the opportunity to connect with fellow student researchers from across the UK and Northern Ireland.
 Congratulations on attending this event:

-The University of Warwick is proud to have supported two students to exhibit their research at the heart of British political power.
+The University of Warwick was proud to have supported two students to exhibit their research posters and discuss their work at the heart of British political power.

 In 2021 & 2022 Posters in Parliament was paused due to COVID.